Provider Disputes or Appeals

 If you disagree with a clinical decision we have made regarding medical necessity, we make it easy for you to be heard.

 After receiving a letter from CareSource denying coverage, a provider or member can submit a pre-service or post-service clinical appeal.
+Clinical appeals are reviewed by nurses and physicians not involved in any prior review.
+They are also reviewed by practitioners with expertise and knowledge appropriate to the item, service, or drug being requested.

 If you have not received an authorization denial from the CareSource Utilization Management Department for a service that requires a prior authorization this is considered a claim appeal and should not be submitted as a retro-authorization.